 - conservation biology

 Our research was recognised as well-above world standard in the 2018 ARC Excellence in Research for Australia in the areas of:

 - Environmental Sciences

 - Australian Academy of Science

 - NSW Tall Poppy

 Macquarie hosts the largest concentration of animal behaviour researchers in Australia.
 Our research is integrative and transdisciplinary addressing behavioural ecology, sociobiology, comparative neurobiology, performance physiology and behavioural genomics.
 On campus, our Fauna Park and Ecology Reserve allow an integration of lab, semi-lab and field studies.
 In addition, our researchers work at field sites across Australia and internationally.
-As a community, we hosted the international Behaviour 2015 conference.

 Our researchers are recognised nationally and internationally as leaders in conservation biology.
 We are engaged with government and industry to achieve outstanding conservation outcomes, for example in threatened species management and climate change adaptation.
 In addition, we have excellent facilities for terrestrial and aquatic conservation research that includes land and water field vehicles, controlled environment chambers and glasshouses, a large herbarium and diverse isotope, sediment and geochemical analysis facilities.

 Macquarie has a proud tradition of excellence in ecological research.
 In 2015 we scored the highest ranking of 5 in the Australian Research Council’s Evaluation of Research Activity for Ecology at Macquarie.
 Distinguished Professor Mark Westoby was awarded New South Wales Scientist of the Year for his research in plant ecology.
 Our research in ecology spans the terrestrial, aquatic and marine environments and there are many close synergies between our research in ecology and conservation biology.